awawa-dev/HyperSPI/README.md

 For **RGBW LED strip** like RGBW SK6812 NEUTRAL white choose: *hyperspi_..._SK6812_RGBW_NEUTRAL.bin*
 For **RGBW LED strip** like RGBW SK6812 COLD white choose: *hyperspi_..._SK6812_RGBW_COLD.bin*
 For **RGB LED strip** like WS8212b or RGB SK6812 variant choose: *hyperspi_..._WS281x_RGB.bin*

+## Flashing Pico boards

+It's very easy and you don't need any special flasher.

+Put your Pico board into DFU mode:
+* If your Pico board has only one button (`boot`) then press & hold it and connect the board to the USB port.
+Then you can release the button.
+* If your Pico board has two buttons, connect it to the USB port.
+Then press & hold `boot` and `reset` buttons, then release `reset` and next release `boot` button.

+In the system file explorer you should find new drive (e.g. called `RPI-RP2` drive) exposed by the Pico board.
+Drag & drop (or copy) the selected firmware to this drive.
+The Pico will reset automaticly after the upload and after few seconds it will be ready to use.

 # Software configuration (HyperHDR v17 and above)

 **In HyperHDR `Image Processing→Smoothing→Update frequency` you should do not exceed the maximum capacity of the device.
 Read more here: [testing performance](https://github.com/awawa-dev/HyperSPI#performance-output)**

-Select esp8266 protocol for ESP proprietary SPI protocol, esp32 for ESP32 boards or 'standard' for other devices.
+Select esp8266 protocol for ESP proprietary SPI protocol, esp32 for ESP32 boards, `rp2040 (Pico)` for Pico boards or 'standard' for other devices.
 Make sure you set "Refresh time" to zero, "Baudrate" should be set to high but realistic value like ```25 000 000```.
 Enabling "White channel calibration" is optional, if you want to fine tune the white channel balance of your sk6812 RGBW LED strip.